-- Verify the preloaded Fall 2010 cohort.
-Attendance status (full- or part-time) should be based on the student's Fall 2010 attendance status. - Report any exclusions for the cohort (see below for allowable exclusions). - Report the total number of students retained from the Fall 2010 cohort.
-Total students retained = students from Fall 2010 cohort still enrolled as of Fall 2011 + students from Fall 2010 cohort who completed their program as of Fall 2011
+Note: The retention cohorts are the subset of first-time degree/certificate-seeking students reported in Part A of the prior year Fall Enrollment survey that are bachelor's degree (or equivalent) seeking.
+Attendance status (full- or part-time) should be based on the student's Fall 2010 status.

+- Exclusions from the cohorts (see below for allowable exclusions) - Total number of students retained from the Fall 2010 cohort.
+Total students retained = students from the Fall 2010 cohort who are still enrolled as of Fall 2011